langchain-ai/langgraph-example/README.md

 }
 ```

 In the `graphs` mapping, the key is the `graph_id` and the value is the path to the StateGraph.
-The `graph_id` is used in the API to refer to the StateGraph.
+The `graph_id` is used in the API when creating an assistant.

 The `env` field can be a path to an env file or a dictionary of environment variables.
 These environment variables will be available to your LangGraph code.